Patrick-McKeever/sentimentAnalysis/README.md

 ## Data

-Based on the well-known IMDB review dataset.
-Although the files were too large to upload to github (exceed 25mb upper cap), they are publicly available in multiple locations after a cursory google.
+Based on the well-known IMDB review dataset, available in the 'data' directory.

 ## Results